Best Light Roast Coffee

 We all love coffee, right?
-I mean, that’s a pretty safe bet for people reading an article on CoffeeGrindGuru surely.
+I mean, that’s a pretty safe bet for people reading this article, surely.
 Well now that we’ve got that established, let me ask you; what sort of coffee do you like?

 I don’t know about you, but I find that a much more difficult question to answer.
 There is just so much choice.
 Everywhere you look there is a new and different coffee available that you haven’t tried, all different grain sizes, strengths, roasts, country of origin – where do you even start trying to take it all in?